About Algoa Bus

 Road transportation of people and communities has and always will be an integral part of any country's working and social life.
 As is the case with other global communities, the South African experience has been no different.
 From the onset the Tram cars in the early mining days of our country to the luxury buses in use today, the mobility of people remains the core ingredient for any dynamic society.
 The Company was established in 1879.

 Motor buses and trams ran together in Port Elizabeth but with the introduction of the Leyland Tital TDI bus in 1928, patrons of the trams became lesser and lesser, and in early 1939 the usage of trams was abolished.
 The fleet compliment in 1939 was 41 trackless trams, 48 diesel buses and 7 petrol engine buses.
-The second world was had its negative impact on the Port Elizabeth Tramway Company.

 In 1954 the service to New Brighton which was rendered by the South African Railways was taken over by the Company and a new subsidiary known as Bay Passenger Transport Limited was formed and for the first time employing drivers and conductors from the disadvantaged groups.